PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 Independent of version selected the execution of the extension assumes the existence of a MLS protocol where the device that desires to execute the extension is already a member, and thus has access to an MLS leaf node.
 The group member initiating this extension must first negociate the shared randomness with another device: this SHOULD be done via secure hardware and MAY be done through a secure one-to-one channel. [**TODO specify details of this negociation - use Handshake Messages with DS or with an out-of-band chanel?]**

 After the shared randomness is established, the devices are "paired" and either device may update on the other's behalf.
 When the active device issues an update to the group on behalf of the passive device it will also issue a notification to the passive device to ratchet forward its group key.
 This ensures the passive device can still process updates and commits made by other group members.
-The notification message MUST be formatted as a MLS Public Message to the paired devices group. **[TODO: Private Message vs Public Message for notification]**
+The notification message MUST be formatted as a MLS Private Message to the paired devices group. **[TODO: Private Message vs Public Message for notification]**

 <!--
 Important; once a device has initiated the use of Paired MLS mode, the original MLS commands become obsolete for the specified MLS leaf node, instead the following commands take precedence.